 Prior to his current position, Michael was the CIO and Director of Consulting Services for Cannery Casino Resorts, which grew from two to four gaming and hotel properties in Nevada and Pennsylvania during his tenure.
 Cannery also offered and delivered consulting services to tribal casinos.

-Day gained his first practical technology, management and leadership experience working for the Sault Ste.
-Marie Tribe of Chippewa Indians in 1989.
-He was an instrumental member of the executive team that guided the organization's phenomenal growth from less than 200 employees in 1989 to more than 3,500 employees in 2006, making it one of the most successful tribal organizations in the nation.
+Day gained his first professional experience while working for the Sault Ste.
+Marie Tribe of Chippewa Indians where he was an instrumental member of the management team that guided the organization’s phenomenal growth from approximately 100 employees at his start date in 1989 to more than 4000 employees before his departure in 2006.

-As the Director of Information Technology for the Sault Tribe, Day was responsible for all of the IT infrastructure, system designs and construction for the opening of five Kewadin Casino and Hotel properties and the Greektown Casino in Detroit, MI.
-Day also designed and managed technology for the opening of many additions to all of the Kewadin properties as well as over 25 Sault Tribe properties including health centers, a sports and fitness arena, gas stations, manufacturing businesses and large office complexes.
+As the Director of Information Technology for the Sault Tribe, Day was responsible for all of the technology infrastructure and design for the opening of five Kewadin Casino and Hotel properties and the Greektown Casino in Detroit, MI.
+Mike was a key executive involved in the opening of many additions to all of the Kewadin properties as well as over 25 other large Sault Tribe properties including Health Centers, a sports and fitness arena, gas stations, manufacturing businesses and large office complexes.